stijndelaruelle/prodeus_converter/README.md

 ## Introduction

-This is a small tool than converts 3D models from the Wavefront (.obj) format to Prodeus maps (.emap).
+This is a small tool that can convert 3D models in the Wavefront (.obj) format to and from Prodeus maps (.emap).

 It takes into account all the essential data like vertices, edges, texture coordinates (UV's) & faces.<br/>
 But skips out on data like materials, smoothing groups etc..
 These can all be edited in the Prodeus Level Editor itself.